YangLabHKUST/XPA/README.md

   --geneticCorr true --outputFile ./result
   ```
 ### Contact Info
-If you have comments or questions about the XPA software, please contact Can Yang, macyang@ust.hk and Shunkang Zhang, szhangcj@connect.ust.hk.
+If you have comments or questions about the XPA software, please feel free to contact Prof. Can Yang (macyang@ust.hk) and Shunkang Zhang (szhangcj@connect.ust.hk).
 Welcome more suggestions to further improve the software.

 ### License
 XPA is free software under the GNU General Public License v3.0 (GPLv3).

 ### Acknowledgement
-This software partially refers to BOLT-LMM software which provides the solid baseline for our implementation.
-This research is supported by Professor Can Yang at The Hong Kong University of Science and Technology and Professor Xiang Wan at Shenzhen Research Institute of Big Data.
+This software partially refers to the BOLT-LMM software which provides the solid baseline for our implementation.